mathopoulos/Trello-Enterprise-Admin-Bulk-License-Active-Users-Admin-Hub-Version/Readme.md

 - **batchCount** - This variable allows you to define how many users you want to give Enterprise seats at once.
 When first testing this script we recommend setting this to 5 to confirm that it is running correctly and then setting this value to 100.

 ## Have Questions?
-Post on the Atlassian Community [here](https://community.atlassian.com/t5/Trello/ct-p/trello).
+Post on the Atlassian Community [here](https://community.atlassian.com/t5/Trello/ct-p/trello) and tag @Alexandros Mathopoulos.